shaikhmudassir/mindshift/README.md

 ```
 pip install -r requirements.txt
 ```
-installing torch might be different depending on your OS etc. so go [here](https://pytorch.org/get-started/locally/) for the command.

 Then run this in the same folder where manage.py is and go to http://127.0.0.1:8000/
 ```